 - Import of room and system book: Direct transfer of all relevant construction data from the BIM model instead of the total loss of necessary room and plant data after completion of construction and costly new admission.

 - Maintenance: The continuous maintenance process is a requirement of the operating phase, which must already be taken into account in the BIM model, for example, when maintenance activities by manufacturers are stored on the property.

 - Simulation of operating costs: Operating costs can be simulated on the basis of BIM even before installation.
 But there is one for that Abbreviation for "Computer Aided Facility Management": CAFM is the support of facility management by information technology in the form of a computer program consisting of a database and a user interface.
 Here ... more necessary, which has already integrated the tools for costing and forecasting today.

 - Tenders: With access to BIM models, robust tenders can be carried out at an early stage - possible from AVA software, but also from CAFM software.

 - Smart processes: Buzzword topics such as Smart Maintenance and Smart Service also benefit if IoT sensors are already integrated in the BIM model and the digital twin BIM + IoT contains.

 Matthias Mosig from der TÜV SÜD Advimo GmbH examined the most important BIM use cases and answered the question “Do you keep what you promise?”.
 Nice that the topic also gets attention from the consultant side.

 Value creation even before construction

-The benefits of tight integration of BIM and CAFM are clearly tied to value creation scenarios - before, during and especially after construction, because the operation accounts for all building costs via over 70%.
+The benefits of a close integration of BIM and CAFM are clearly linked to value creation scenarios - before, during and especially after construction, because operation accounts for all building costs for more than 70%.
 It is therefore essential to be able to work with BIM data in CAFM systems as early as possible.
-And that is why we are involved as IMS in the VDI AK “BIM in operation”.
+And that's why we, as RIB IMS, are involved in the “BIM in Operation” working group of the VDI.